cherniva/yandex-middle-java-syllabus/README.md

 ### [8 weeks], [1 project]

+- Learn about the possibilities of writing classic web applications in the Model-View-Controller paradigm with approaches for fetching data from a relational database using the combination of Spring Data + Hibernate for object-relational mapping.

+- Explore the advantages and disadvantages of the reactive approach in writing web-oriented applications, try Reactive Stack and R2DBC for database access, and learn to write tests using TestContainers and Spring MVC Test.

+- Study the possibilities of writing RESTful services and using OpenAPI specifications for generating RestController, as well as ensuring user authentication and authorization using the Spring Security framework.

 ---

 ## Sprint 5: Development of a Classic Application using Spring Data and Spring Web: Servlet Stack